rujche/azd-java-project-analyzer/README.md

-# Azd Java Project Analyzer
+# Azure Java Project Analyzer

 This project outputs a binary executable, which can analyze Java project and output azure.yaml.
 The generated azure.yaml can be used to deploy project by [azd](https://github.com/Azure/azure-dev).